 This is exactly why we’ve created TensorFlow as an open-source tool: to enable this kind of innovation that would otherwise not be possible.

+Corrado is excited about the future.
+However, it’s important to note that machine learning is not meant to replace humanity, but enhance it.
+Machine learning as a tool will not provide better healthcare, counter the effects of pollution, or fix inequality, but it will play a crucial role in building the future applications for solving these problems.
 Currently, machine learning is mostly dealing with perceptual intelligence, not really emotional intelligence.
 When machines are able to interact with humans on an emotional level, that’s when it becomes really advanced and interesting.
 “But we haven’t reached that point yet”, says Corrado.
 “I like to compare it with the development of mobile.
 It had a huge impact, but it’s not like we stopped using computers.
 And for now, a fitbit for cows.
 I mean, that’s just great!”